-To complete the course, students need to complete both parts of the assessment - continuous and final.
-Continuous assessment requires students' active participation in each lesson (participation in discussions based on reading required texts).
-Each student also needs to present a topic chosen by the lecturer at the beginning of the course and deliver a handout.
-If someone fails to present their topic, they will not receive credits for this part (30%).
-To complete the course, students are also required to successfully pass the test at the end of the course (70%).
+To successfully complete the course, students are encouraged to perform well on two levels of assessment: continuous and final.

+Continuous assessment requires active participation and performance in each lesson, including participation in discussions based on reading required texts.
+As part of continuous assessment, each student will be asked to present a topic chosen by the lecturer at the beginning of the course in the form of a presentation and deliver a handout.
+The specifics of presentations will be discussed in a greater detail individually in the class.
+If, however, a student fails to present a topic, he/she will not be granted credits for this part (30%).
+The overall result then will be calculated as a sum of the score for the presentation and the test at the end of the term (70%).